ohscar/rmalloc/doc/paper/design.rst

     ----

 I assume that there will be idle time when the application is not doing any other processing.
-Since malloc and free must be interactive, i.e. return immediately with a block of memory that the client code can use, anything that can be off-loaded to for batch processing at a later point in time when there is idle time in the application.
+The functions malloc() and free() should perform their work as quickly as possible.
+If possible, any processing that doesn't have to be done immediately, should be done in the application's idle time.
+An example of such a task is compacting.
 Moreover, since I have the freedom to move objects around in memory transparently for client code, any logic in free/malloc that handles memory layout, e.g. for optimization purposes (either space or time efficiency) should be handled in the idle time to as a high extent as possible..